hashicorp/go-plugin/docs/extensive-go-plugin-tutorial.md

 # Conclusion

 This is it.
 We made it!
 Now our plugin works over GRPC with a defined API by protoc.
-The plugin's implementation can live where ever we want it to, but it needs some shared data.
+The plugin's implementation can live where ever we want it, but it needs some shared data.
 These are:

 * The generated code by `protoc`
 * The defined plugin interface